 - If that doesn’t work, stand the roller brush up on its end and prepare to take it apart.

-- Tap it softly with a small hard surface to separate the two parts of the roller brush.
+- Tap it softly with a small hard surface so that it separates the two parts of the roller brush.

-- Clean all of the hair and debris out of the middle of the roller brush.
+- Clean any debris or material that is stuck to the middle of the roller brush.